ibm-cloud-docs/openpages-cli-plugin/openpages_cli.md

 {: #ibmcloud-openpages-dump-options}

 `EXPORT_DIR`
-:   The full path to the directory where the BATCH_LOADER_LIST_FILE file and the loader files are stored.
+:   The full path to the directory where you want the exported file to be saved.
 The following files must also be in this directory:
 -  **`ObjectManager.properties`**
 -  **`ObjectManagerExportFilters-Example.xml`**